gbertoni/Data-for-First-demonstration-of-angular-momentum-resolved-electron-energy-loss-spectroscopy/README.md

 OAM-EELS data analysis.ipynb  #main script to execute the analysis

-functions  #functions used in the main script
+functions.py  #functions used in the main script

 /DFT  #contains the simulated XANES/ELNES spectra